Click Here to Download Updated Maine Safe Boating Graphic

-These businesses are in addition to the federal Homeland Security List in the Governor Mill’s mandate from March 24, 2020 (Note scroll down to transportation sector page 10 and food sector on page 8 if you support commercial fishing).
+Note: Scroll down to transportation sector page 10 and the food sector on page 8, if you support commercial fishing.
 All of our members are different.
-If you believe your business is essential, you may apply for essential service designation with the state at this link.
+If you believe your business is essential, you may apply for essential service designation with the state here.

-Added March 31, 2020: Emergency Response in the Marine Industry for MMTA Members; Wednesday, April 1 at 9:00 am; Hosted by Verrill
+Added March 31, 2020: Emergency Response in the Marine Industry for MMTA Members, Wednesday, April 1 at 9 AM, hosted by Verrill